icebert04/icebert04.github.io/_posts/2019-5-3-get-noticed-by-a-queen.md

 This half-Filipina, half-Australian has worked to fundraise her organization (**Paraiso Bright Beginnings Project**) by using her skills and talents, holding concerts and even selling her artworks to encourage people to contribute to the organization— showing that this beauty queen is beautiful both inside and out.

 Great!
 That's a very good idea!
 Now what?
-How do we get the attention of a top celebrity and endorser like Catriona Gary???
+How do we get the attention of a top celebrity and endorser like Catriona Gray???

 Can I (or anybody for this matter) get her attention just by messaging her on her social media account?
 What are the odds??
 The answer is this...
 Not good!